You are currently viewing 5 Best Bluegrass Guitars in 2023 – Buyer’s Guide

 Best Value – Blueridge BR-140

 Blueridge may not be a name that is as recognized as widely as Martin, but they make some amazing guitars with a middle-of-the-road price tag.
-You don’t have to worry about taking out a second mortgage just to get a great-sounding bluegrass guitar!
+You don’t have to worry about taking out a second mortgage just to get a great-sounding bluegrass machine!

 The name alone sounds like it was built for bluegrass, and rightfully so.